In this post, let me introduce you some of the best Visual Composer alternatives.

 If they continue growing at their current pace, in a year or two they would build their own WordPress platform!

 The rate at which they’re releasing new features like Dashboard builder, Custom Posts, ACF integrations, and also the PopUp Builder is commendable.
 Elementor developers are great at releasing new features.
 To know more on this you can refer to my Elementor review post.

-Another feature that I loved is Elementor Finder feature that enables you to quickly edit any pages with Elementor.
+Another feature that I loved is the Elementor Finder feature that enables you to quickly edit any pages with Elementor.
 It’s like a Mac’s spotlight search for WordPress!